 Nzeduru CV, Ronca S, Wilkinson MJ, 2012.
 DNA barcoding simplifies environmental risk assessment of genetically modified crops in biodiverse regions.
 Plos One 7(5): e35929.

-The ICGEB-funded students (1st intake [2013-2014; left] and 2nd intake [2014-2015; right]) undertaking the Master Programme in Plant Biotechnology at the School of Food and Wine of The University of Adelaide, Australia.
+Some of the Project-funded students who undertook the Master Programme in Plant Biotechnology at the School of Food and Wine of The University of Adelaide, Australia.

 Re-integration of personnel accademically-trained during the Project into their national biosafety regulatory systems

-Each ICGEB-supported Master fellows spends a period of 3-6 months in the second year of the programme in their home country carrying out research projects targeted to existing local biosafety data deficits.
-National Biosafety Authorities assist in scoping and planning the research projects to help maintain relevancy.
+Each Project-supported Master fellows spent a period of 3-6 months of the second year of the programme in their home country, carrying out research projects targeted to existing local biosafety data deficits.
+National Biosafety Authorities assisted in scoping and planning the research projects to help maintain regulatory relevancy.

-Left: ICGEB Master Fellow, Peter Ketting sorting out insect pests of cowpea for morphological identification and DNA extraction in the Biotechnology Laboratory of Savanna Agricultural Research Institute (SARI) Nyankpala, Tamale, Ghana, during his home research project.
-Right: ICGEB Master Fellow Lorretha Emenyeonu, isolating DNA from seed aerosol samples during her home research project.
+Left: ICGEB Masters Fellow, Peter Ketting, sorting out insect pests of cowpea for morphological identification and DNA extraction in the Biotechnology Laboratory of the Savanna Agricultural Research Institute (SARI) Nyankpala, Tamale, Ghana, during his home research project.
+Right: ICGEB Masters Fellow, Lorretha Emenyeonu, isolating DNA from seed aerosol samples during her home research project.

-The Project is working with the Universities of Ghana and Nairobi to develop a Master of Biosafety programme in sub-Saharan Africa.
-These are institutions with strong credentials in education and training, biosafety research, policy and regulation.
-ICGEB has several years of experience in biotechnology and biosafety research, and training and has worked extensively in SSA.
-ICGEB is coordinating the development of the programme and providing both technical input as well as partial financial support to the process.
-The Universities of Ghana and Nairobi, where the course would be offered, are among the most highly ranked Universities in SSA.
-The programme is being developed to make it possible to have selected modules taken online.
-Sub-modules of some courses will also be developed for use in in-house training by National Biosafety Authorities/National Competent Authorities (NBAs/NCAs).
+The Project is working with the Universities of Ghana and Nairobi to help develop a Master of Biosafety programme in sub-Saharan Africa.
+These are institutions have strong credentials in education and training, biosafety research, policy and regulation, and are amongst the most highly-ranked Universities in SSA.
+ICGEB has several years of experience in biotechnology and biosafety research and training and has worked extensively in SSA.
+The Project is coordinating the development of the programme and providing both technical input as well as partial financial support to the process.
+A portfolio of eLearning modules (ICGEB eLearning Showcase) has been developed as part of the programme.
+The portfolio is also being offered for direct use as autonomous in-house training of staff by National Biosafety Authorities/National Competent Authorities (NBAs/NCAs).
 There has also been active interest from, and discussions with, a number of other Universities in SSA to adopt the curriculum that has been developed under this activity.